wanhive/hub/docs/INSTALL.md

 * Distributed [authentication](#client-authentication-optional) of the clients.

-Follow these instructions to generate a network key-pair:
+Generating a network key pair:

 ```
 wanhive -m